davdma/floodmaps/src/floodmaps/sampling/README.md

 ## Manual Download

-Manual files allow the user to download any geographic tiles in the US at a point in time provided there are S2 and S1 captures that meet the parameter requirements such as the search interval (within the `--before` and `--after` arguments) and cloud cover threshold.
+Manual files allow the user to download any geographic tiles in the US at a point in time provided there are S2 and S1 captures that meet the parameter requirements such as the search interval (within the `before` and `after` sampling config arguments) and cloud cover threshold.
 The manual text files must have lines formatted in the form: `YYYY-MM-DD, YCoord, XCoord` or `YYYY-MM-DD, YCoord, XCoord, EPSG:XXXX`.
 Lines leading with the hash tag symbol `#` will be treated as comments and ignored.
 For example:

 ```text
 # The script will try to download 5 separate event tiles